arathimmj/Assignment2/README.md

 * **Arathi**

-## License
+## To see the website

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The site is published at the following link : https://arathimmj.github.io/Assignment2/